Luscii/php-fhir-model/README.md

 This repository is currently primarily intended for our own use.
 We cannot commit yet to maintain it in the future, but feel free to fork if this becomes an issue.
-That being said, feel free to file issues, feedback or improvements.
+That being said, please file issues, feedback or improvements.